JakubSkorupka/RealWorldAppTest/README.md

-This is a StrawPoll Testing project created by Jakub Skorupka to practice the Cypress and Postman Testing.
+This is a RealWorldApp Testing project created by Jakub Skorupka to practice the Cypress and Postman Testing.